MicrosoftDocs/win32-pr.it-it/desktop-src/DirectShow/coareftime-reference-time.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce l'ora di riferimento in unità 100-nanosecondi.
+Restituisce il tempo di riferimento in unità di 100 nanosecondi.

 ## <a name="requirements"></a>Requisiti